allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 the connection pools for incoming and outgoing network connections as well as file descriptors associated with them.
 If we run out of them, our service becomes unresponsive even if CPU and RAM are available, and this is what happened to some of the backend services during the outage.
-By better tuning the configuration of thread and connection pools as well as the retry policies, we will be able to mitigate the impact of high traffic for the next time it happens.
+By better tuning the configuration of thread and connection pools as well as the retry policies, we will be able to mitigate the impact of high traffic the next time it happens.

 <figure>
 <img alt="Undertow thread count in Listing service"